-By categorizing these SI exposures according to standard financial drivers, such as expected cash flows, capital gain, principal payback potential and probability, liquidity (lock-up periods), and correlation to traditional asset classes, we can identify the most analogous traditional asset class or exposure.
+By categorizing these SI exposures according to standard financial drivers, such as expected cash flows, capital gain, principal payback potential and probability, liquidity (lockup periods) and correlation to traditional asset classes, we can identify the most analogous traditional asset class or exposure.
 This enables us to use a traditional framework for portfolio construction to guide us in selecting investments with varying levels of impact.
-Appendix 1 provides additional detail on each of these SI building blocks, including expected performance, social and environmental contribution, and similarities to traditional asset class exposures, which were essential in designing the strategic asset allocations.
+Appendix 1 provides additional detail on each of the SI building blocks used in the initial SI portfolio, including expected performance, social and environmental contribution, and similarities to traditional asset class exposures, which were essential in designing the strategic asset allocations.

-Like the House View SAAs without alternative assets, the SI SAAs only have exposure to liquid asset classes, so they represent fully sustainable portfolios accessible to any investor.
-Most SI products available today simply apply exclusionary overlays or ESG factor integration onto traditional investment strategies or approaches.
+Like the House View SAAs without non-traditional asset classes, the SI SAAs only have exposure to liquid asset classes, so they represent fully sustainable portfolios accessible to any investor.
+Many SI investment solutions available today apply exclusionary overlays or ESG factor integration onto traditional investment strategies or approaches.
 As a result, there are more solutions in the "ESG leaders" equity category than in strategies such as global multilateral development bank (MDB) bonds or ESG engagement.
-The current lack of systematic integration of impact-oriented considerations in certain asset classes or sub-asset classes (e.g., hedge funds) means that, for now, we do not use them as potential building blocks for the SI portfolios.
-However, we see no reason that they could not be included in the future as asset managers determine how to incorporate sustainable and impact objectives into approaches in these and other areas, which we expect will happen as asset owner interest grows.
-The inclusion of ESG engagement high yield bonds in these SIspecific portfolios illustrates this development.
+The current lack of systematic integration of impact-oriented considerations in certain asset classes or sub-asset classes (hedge funds, high yield bonds) means that for now we do not use them as potential building blocks for the SI portfolios.
+However, we see no reason that they could not be included in the future as we continue to work with leading asset managers on ways to incorporate sustainable and impact objectives into approaches in these and other areas, which we expect will happen as investor interest grows.